getsentry/sentry-docs/src/collections/_documentation/development/contribute/environment.md

 ### Macintosh OS X

+{% capture __alert_content -%}
+macOS Catalina will recommend that you use the zsh shell, instead of bash.
+While the differences are minimal, this guide only covers bash, so for best results please use bash.
+You can verify this by typing `echo $SHELL`, which should result in `/bin/bash`.

+{%- endcapture -%}{%- include components/alert.html
+  title="Note"
+  content=__alert_content
+  level="warning"
+%}

 To get started, fork the repo at [https://github.com/getsentry/sentry](https://github.com/getsentry/sentry).
 Clone your forked repo and go into it:

 ```bash